A 13-Day Summer Hokkaido Itinerary Beyond the Snow

 Sapporo

-Hokkaido University – Shiroi Koibito Park – Tanuki Koji Shopping Arcade Cheap and good food available in the school canteen.
+Hokkaido University – Shiroi Koibito Park – Tanuki Koji Shopping Arcade Cheap and good food is available in the school canteen.

 Day 3